braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/initial_sdk_setup.md

 # Initial SDK setup for web

 > This reference article covers how to install the Braze Web SDK.
 The Braze Web SDK lets you collect analytics and display rich in-app messages, push, and Content Card messages to your web users.
-See our [JavaScript Documentation][9] for a complete technical reference.
+See our [JavaScript Documentation](https://js.appboycdn.com/web-sdk/latest/doc/modules/braze.html "JSDocs") for a complete technical reference.

 {% multi_lang_include archive/web-v4-rename.md %}